haimengzhao/academic/content/post/latex-template/index.md

 subtitle:
 date: "2025-10-15"
 summary: >
-  This is a RevTeX template with appendix-only table of contents and correct bookmarks.
+  This is a RevTeX template for reader-friendly long appendices.
 draft: false
 featured: true
 categories: ["Tech"]
 ---

-Below is a copy‑pasteable LaTeX template (RevTeX 4.2) with an appendix‑only table of contents and correct PDF bookmarks.
+Below is a copy‑pasteable LaTeX template (RevTeX 4.2) for reader-friendly long appendices.

+It has an appendix‑only table of contents, correct PDF bookmarks, and clickable page numbers that will bring the readers back to the contents.

 All warnings are fixed.

 ```latex